sushma110396/kueue/benchmark/node-feasibility/README.md

 ### Observation

-The node feasibility check rejected unschedulable workloads before quota reservation.

-As a result:

-- All runnable workloads were admitted.
-- No ClusterQueue quota was reserved by unschedulable workloads.
-- The scheduler avoided creating Pods that could never be scheduled.
+The enhanced admission pipeline identified infeasible workloads before reserving the ClusterQueue quota.
+As a result, quota remained available for runnable workloads, all runnable workloads were admitted, and unnecessary Pod creation was avoided.

 ---